smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 The Collectors cannot be clustered at this time, so the maximum amount of VMs and network flows coming from a single data source has a limit of the large Collector: 10.000 VMs and 10.000.000 network flows.

 Creating a cluster is pretty straight forward; first, you deploy the first Platform (which will be referred to as Platform1), set up its networking, license and then go to the Install & Something page in order to create a cluster.

+sfjsfnjsef

+### Availability Note
+Creating clustered Network Insight setups, is currently only about scaling up the maximums.
+There is no built-in high availability into the clustering mechanism; it's not meant to fail over to another Platform appliance, when one of them fails.
+For Network Insight to continue functioning, all platforms need to be online and available.
+If one Platform goes down, the data ingestion will fail and the web interface will not work properly.

+However, you can protect Network Insight with VMware's Site Recovery Manager (SRM) and replicate the appliances to another data center with vSphere Replication.
+SRM will take care of setting up the replication between the source data center and the destination data center, and recovering Network Insight during a catastrophic data center failure and can handled using the SRM runbooks.

+I> When protecting Network Insight with SRM, it is not supported to use the IP customization feature of SRM to re-IP the Network Insight appliances.
+As the Collector reports to a specific Platform IP and the Platforms might be clustered (talking to each other using their IPs); a manual IP change is required from the Network Insight CLI.
+I> My advise: stretch the IP subnet of Network Insight between the primary and disaster recovery location using VMware NSX or another network virtualization.
+That way, the IPs can be the same on both locations.

+How to set up the runbooks and configure SRM to properly protect Network Insight, is extensively covered in the [documentation](https://docs.vmware.com/en/VMware-vRealize-Network-Insight/5.2/com.vmware.vrni.using.doc/GUID-16692E58-581E-4797-883D-4642C9021754.html), so I'm not going to give you a step by step here.

+## Lab Sizing